UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 sudo ufw delete allow 10317:10318/udp sudo ufw delete allow to 239.255.0.0/16 proto udp sudo ufw delete allow ssh
+# You get the idea and can ammend to what you've set
 ```
 **Container Networking 🐳**